 Section 4.
 Corruption and Lack of Transparency in Government

 The law provides criminal penalties for corruption by officials, and although the government generally implemented the law effectively, officials sometimes engaged in corrupt practices with impunity.
-The fiscal year 2018 (October 1, 2017-September 30, 2018) audit of the national government listed several deficiencies and material weaknesses in fighting corruption.
+Freedom House reported that corruption was a chronic problem, particularly in foreign aid allocation, government procurement, and transfers, and that high-ranking public officials were rarely prosecuted for corruption.

-Corruption: The Attorney General’s Office did not pursue any cases, and there were no indictments or notable corruption cases during the year, but credible evidence suggested problems with government officials colluding in goods being smuggled into the country.
+Corruption: The Attorney General’s Office issued three indictments of public officials for corruption and dismissed the chief of immigration who was under investigation.
+Credible evidence suggested problems with government officials colluding in goods being smuggled into the country.

-Financial Disclosure: Public officials are not subject to financial disclosure laws.
+Financial Disclosure: Public officials are required to report any gifts in excess of $100; there are no other financial disclosure requirements.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights